AMSterling/lunch-and-learn/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is an example of how to list things you need to use the software and how to install them. <a href="https://developer.apple.com/xcode/" target="_blank" rel="noopener noreferrer">Xcode</a> and <a href="https://docs.brew.sh/Installation" target="_blank" rel="noopener noreferrer">Homebrew</a> is recommended for Mac.

 Ruby:
   ```sh